 Harjo is a poet, musician, and playwright.
-She is the author of several books of poetry, including Conflict Resolution for Holy Beings (W. W. Norton, 2015); The Woman Who Fell From the Sky (W. W. Norton, 1994), which received the Oklahoma Book Arts Award; and In Mad Love and War (Wesleyan University Press, 1990), which received an American Book Award and the Delmore Schwartz Memorial Award.
-Her memoir Crazy Brave (W. W. Norton, 2012) won the 2013 PEN Center USA literary prize for creative nonfiction.
+She is the author of several books of poetry, including An American Sunrise(W. W. Norton, 2019); The Woman Who Fell From the Sky (W. W. Norton, 1994), which received the Oklahoma Book Arts Award; and In Mad Love and War (Wesleyan University Press, 1990), which received an American Book Award and the Delmore Schwartz Memorial Award.
+Her memoir Crazy Brave (W. W. Norton, 2012) won the 2013 PEN Center USA literary award for creative nonfiction.
 Harjo has also published collections of interviews and conversations, children's books, and collaborative art texts.

 In 2015 she received the Wallace Stevens Award for proven mastery in the art of poetry from the Academy of American Poets.
 About Harjo, Chancellor Alicia Ostiker said, “Throughout her extraordinary career as poet, storyteller, musician, memoirist, playwright and activist, Joy Harjo has worked to expand our American language, culture, and soul.
 A Creek Indian and student of First Nation history, Harjo is rooted simultaneously in the natural world, in earth—especially the landscape of the American southwest—and in the spirit world.
 Aided by these redemptive forces of nature and spirit, incorporating native traditions of prayer and myth into a powerfully contemporary idiom, her visionary justice-seeking art transforms personal and collective bitterness to beauty, fragmentation to wholeness, and trauma to healing.”

-The Spiral of Memory: Interviews (Poets on Poetry) (University of Michigan Press, 1995)
+Prose Crazy Brave (W. W. Norton, 2012) Soul Talk, Soul Language: Conversations with Joy Harjo (Wesleyan University Press, 2011) For a Girl Becoming (Sun Tracks, 2009) The Spiral of Memory: Interviews (Poets on Poetry) (University of Michigan Press, 1995)